Volcano erupts in southwest Iceland after weeks of earthquakes

 For weeks, the Nordic country had been anticipating an eruption on the peninsula southwest of the capital after intense earthquake activity, which prompted authorities to evacuate thousands of people and close the Blue Lagoon geothermal spa famed for its turquoise waters.

-The meteorological office estimated that the volcano had opened a fissure about 2.8 kilometres (1.7 miles) long, or three times greater than the most recent eruption over the summer.
+The meteorological office estimated that the volcano had opened a fissure about four kilometres (2.5 miles) long, with the southern end just three kilometres away from Grindavik.

+By 3:00 am, the meteorological office said the intensity of the eruption had stabilised, but was unable to estimate how long it would last.

 "We now wait to see what the forces of nature have in store," President Gudni Thorlacius Johannesson wrote on X, formerly Twitter.
 He added that protecting lives and infrastructure was the priority.